spdobest/KotlinWorld/README.md

     startActivity(intent)
 }

-Inline functions can use reified types, what means that we can recover the class from a type inside the function instead of having to pass the class type as an argument.
+Inline functions can use reified types, what means that we can recover the class from a type inside the spm.kotlin.world.function instead of having to pass the class type as an argument.
 Inline functions are a bit different from regular functions.
-Inline functions will be substituted with its code during compilation, instead of really calling to a function.
+Inline functions will be substituted with its code during compilation, instead of really calling to a spm.kotlin.world.function.
 It will simplify some situations.
-For instance, if we have a function as an argument, a regular function will internally create an object that contains that function.
-On the other hand, inline functions will substitute the code of the function in the place where its called, so it won´t require an internal object for that.
+For instance, if we have a spm.kotlin.world.function as an argument, a regular spm.kotlin.world.function will internally create an object that contains that spm.kotlin.world.function.
+On the other hand, inline functions will substitute the code of the spm.kotlin.world.function in the place where its called, so it won´t require an internal object for that.